Braybrook Regeneration Project

 Private housing may be lived in by the person who owns it or rented to someone else.

 Braybrook is currently well served by several schools with capacity for additional students.
 As such, another school is not currently being planned for through this process.
-The Department of Education and Training will continue to monitor the demand for schools in the area and ensure that current and future local students can be accommodated.
+The Department of Education will continue to monitor the demand for schools in the area and ensure that current and future local students can be accommodated.

 Braybrook has good existing infrastructure, including the Community Hub, RecWest, Skinner Reserve and bus and cycle routes.
 More infrastructure will be progressively delivered to ensure the needs of the growing community are met.